-Consolidating multiple systems into single hardware platform is a recent trend in the IT industry (Virtualization).
-Another trend that is related is the use of shared computing services to outsource certain IT functions (cloud computing).
+Consolidating multiple systems into a single hardware platform is a recent trend in the IT industry, including through virtualization.
+Another related trend is the use of shared computing services to outsource certain IT functions, including through cloud computing.
 Check Point has multiple offerings for these environments, enabling consolidating up to 250 physical Check Point gateways into a single high performance hardware platform.

 - VSX Check Point gateways are available on a virtual security operations platform, enabling enterprises to consolidate multiple security gateways in a single hardware system and to secure virtual server environments.
-The VSX products that provide this capability are available on certain Check Point appliances primarily Power-1 and IP Appliances and are also offered as software which can run on open servers.
-VSX has been available since 2002. - Virtual Edition (VE) VE enables the deployment of a Check Point security gateway within a virtualized server running the VMWare environment and provides security between the various virtual systems on that server as well as through the gateway to other parts of the network.
-VE was released in late 2008.
+The VSX products that provide this capability are available on certain Check Point appliances, primarily Power-1 and IP Appliances, and are also offered as software which can run on open servers.
+VSX has been available since 2002. - Security Gateway Virtual Edition (VE) VE enables the deployment of a Check Point security gateway within a virtualized server running the VMWare environment and provides security between the various virtual systems on that server as well as through the gateway to other parts of the network.
+VE was released in late 2008 and updated in August 2010.